hashicorp/field-workshops-terraform/docs/slides/aws/terraform-oss/index.md

 ---
 name: lab-exercise-2a
 # 👩‍💻 Lab Exercise: Terraform in Action
 Let's use Terraform to build, manage, and destroy AWS resources.
-This is a three part lab.
-In part one you'll build the HashiCat application stack.
+In this lab exercise you'll build the HashiCat application stack by running the `terraform apply` command.

-Your instructor will provide the URL for the second lab environment.
-Bookmark it for easy reference.

-You will need to set up your workstation again in the first challenge.
-This is expected as we create a new instance for each lab.

 🛑 **STOP** after you complete the third quiz.